 UN should support activities related to migrants’ labor force, with a twofold purpose: to enable their social and economic reintegration in the society, at the same time to facilitate stability in the country.
 Trend of migrants returning should be supported by structural environment for reintegration.
 Migrants with new skills and culture bring to the local communities values of diversity and convey stability to communities.
 UN could assist to the Government to offer migrants a menu of investment opportunities, while at the same time providing chances for training along entire business chain.
 Inputs of migrants in local communities will strengthen consolidation and participation in local development.

-Further strengthening of the institutional framework for implementation of active employment and livelihoods measures will remain priority for the UNCT in Kyrgyzstan.
+Further strengthening of the institutional framework for implementation of active labour market programs and livelihoods measures will remain priority for the UNCT in Kyrgyzstan.
 Specifically, the capacity constraints at the national and sub-national levels to define and implement well-targeted active labor market measures should be addressed.
-The purpose should be to ensure sustainable capacities for implementation different aspects of employment measures, starting fro business advisory and job guidance services to job matching, information sharing, etc.
+The purpose should be to ensure sustainable capacities of Public Employment Services and other governmental authorities for implementation different aspects of employment measures, starting fro business advisory and job guidance services to job matching, information sharing, etc.

 One of the problems with implementation of active labor market measures is lack of system to monitor and evaluate efficiency, effectiveness and finally, the impact of these measures.
-Therefore, UN should provide technical assistance for the establishment of the system for monitoring and evaluation of the active employment and livelihood measures.
+Therefore, UN should provide technical assistance for the establishment of the system for monitoring and evaluation of employment policies and programs.
 This will increase effectiveness of the implemented measures and to extract information about its relevance, results and objectives.

 UN in Kyrgyzstan is well positioned with well-identified strategic priorities in the area of agriculture; it is highly recommended for UN to continue working on food and nutrition security; agricultural productivity growth, development of agricultural value chains; alleviation of rural poverty and diversification of rural economy.